nitzan/ci/_assignments/02_a_collection.md

 *Due Tuesday, Feb 14*

 Collect the rest of the media for your website.
-Create 3 proposals for a website for your archive.
-You should have a minumum of four schema for organizing, navigating, grouping, filtering, or sorting that you would like to focus on.
+Create 1 to 3 low-fidelity variations of your archive.
+Focus on layout, user flow and the mechanics of the page.
+You should have a minimum of four schema for organizing, navigating, grouping, filtering, or sorting that you would like to focus on.

-After meeting with the class and recieving feedback, create 3 more directions that focus on your chosen direction.
-Continue to refine the site structure, navigation and content by exploring alternative options.
+After presenting your idea to the class you should have a winning direction, which you would then develop to higher fidelity, before moving to code.